nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 我开心了 = I'm happy (I became happy/I'm happy now)
 <br/><br/>

 In both of these sentences, the 了 is signifying that something was changed.
 In the first one, it's the action of eating.
-You are not still eating and you are not saying a general statement that you ar a person who eats cake, so the 了 signifies that the action of eating cake is over.
+You are not still eating and you are not saying a general statement that you are a person who eats cake, so the 了 signifies that the action of eating cake is over.
 <br/>
 <br/>
 In the second sentence, the thing that changed is your emotional state.
 I + happy + 了 (change of state).
 I wasn't happy before, now I am.
 This sentence would be used if you were sad or disappointed about something and somebody tried to cheer you up.
 If you just wanted to say generally how you're feeling (no change), you'd say 我很开心.